angular/angular/aio/content/guide/structural-directives.md

 Angular sets them to the current value of the context's `index` and `odd` properties.

 * The context property for `let-hero` wasn't specified.
-It's intended source is implicit.
+Its intended source is implicit.
 Angular sets `let-hero` to the value of the context's `$implicit` property which `NgFor` has initialized with the hero for the current iteration.